-- Experience working or living with the South Asians, specifically with Afghans, Pakistanis or Indians is required.
+- Experience working or living with South Asians, specifically with Afghans, Pakistanis, or Indians is required.

-- Excellent verbal and written communication skills with clients, staff, members and volunteers from diverse communities and economic background is required.
+- Excellent verbal and written communication skills with clients, staff, members, and volunteers from diverse communities and economic background are required.

 - Applicant must know how to write emails, formal letters, and take meeting minutes and notes in English and the specific languages they are hired to use.

-- Ability to work collaboratively while taking initiative, flexibly and through a team process with others is preferred.
+- The ability to work collaboratively while taking initiative, flexibly, and through a team process with others is preferred.